liflab/piglet/Readme.md

    `--jar` argument.
 As with source folders, supply a colon-separated list of folders containing JAR files to consider.

+Symbol resolution is a costly operation in some cases.
+To speed up the analysis, it is possible to set a timeout to the resolution of a symbol (using the `--resolution-timeout` command line parameter).
+The symbol will be considered unresolved if the timeout expires.
+The default value is 100 ms.

 ### Suggested setup

 - Create a `root` folder containing the CodeFinder JARs, and a `Projects`